Evernorth/slogx-go/README.md

 ```
 .
 ### Managing log levels
-The following example demonstrates how to create a logger with a log level that can be changed at runtime.
+The following examples demonstrate how to create a logger with a log level that can be changed at runtime.
+#### Environment Variables example
 ```go
 package main